ii™ Von WILLIBRANDS DISEASE

 Signs of potential Von Willebrand disease are bloody stools and/or blood in the urine.
 It pays to watch your dog urinate at least once a week, preferably first thing in the morning.
 Other signs are anemia (pale gums and inner eyelids) or excessive bleeding from a simple cut.

 It is important to know if your dog could have a blood disorder, especially prior to any surgery.
-Veterinarians have blood on hand for emergencies and are prepared to deal with a bleeding disorder.
+Although veterinarians have blood on hand for emergencies and are prepared to deal with a bleeding disorder, it adds little to the cost and you should ask for a copy for your dog's health file.
 If there is an accident at home, your advance knowledge of von Willibrands disease could save your dog's life.